windurisky/goodnight-app-backend/README.md

 # Goodnight App - Sleep Tracking API

-A Ruby on Rails API-only microservice for tracking sleep patterns and following other users' sleep records.
+A Ruby on Rails API-only microservice for tracking sleep patterns and following other users' sleep records, built with scalability in mind and following an API-first design approach.

+## Technical Specifications
+- Rails 7.2.1
+- Ruby 3.3.0
+- MySQL 8.0.40
+- Redis 7.0

 ## Features